-2020 was intended to be the year of the Noosa Strada Bianche, Taupo and l’Eroica in Gaiole with a few local brevets thrown in to ensure the legs were up to the challenge.
+2020 was intended to be the year of the Noosa Strade Bianche, Taupo and l’Eroica in Gaiole with a few local brevets thrown in to ensure the legs were up to the challenge.
 Frank was built with these events in mind and was working out well.
 The first brevet of the year was conducted on board Frank under a thick blanket of smoke as the country burned, and then of course, Covid emerged shutting down everything worldwide.

-The Strada Professional is a mid 80’s reimagining of the by now venerable Record and shares the same basic architecture.
+The Strada Professional on which it’s based is a mid 80’s reimagining of the by now venerable Record and shares the same basic architecture.
 Typically SLX tubing is used for a lighter frame and a larger bottom bracket shell is fitted to improve power transmission.
 Later variants (RLX/Ghibli) had a more elaborate bottom bracket, internal cable routing for the rear brake and different lugs and fork crown compared to earlier versions.
 Handling was more responsive compared to the Record SL that preceded it, without compromising the ride.

 Red is equipped with a Campagnolo Potenza gruppo, with 36/52 x 29 gearing.
 Campagnolo Scirocco wheels roll for days and are almost silent.
-Handling is precise and confident on Vredestein rubber.
+Handling is precise and confident on Pirelli rubber.
 The cockpit is the same as Bling, Giro bars, 130mm Cinelli 1A stem and grippy Zipp CX bar tape.

 You might imagine all three bikes to be much the same and from the perspective of ride and handling, indeed they are similarly confident and comfortable.
 However, at the same time they have different strengths.